 Absolutely!
 Check out our program blogs.
 Select the program you’re interested in on the website and click on the ‘Program Blog’ tab, you’ll be taken to the program blog.
 If there is a program running, you'll get to see exactly what people are doing right now.
 There'll be lots of pictures to give you a good idea of the conditions, and you can go back and look at previous programs.

-Reach Out Volunteers is two organisations; Reach Out Volunteers Charity Ltd which receives donations from corporations and individuals, has an independent board of directors and expends donations in accordance with its trust deed, and Reach Out Volunteers Pty Ltd that arranges for volunteers to work on projects mainly funded by the Charity.
+Reach Out Volunteers Charity receives donations from corporations and individuals, has an independent board of directors and expends donations in accordance with its trust deed.

 Volunteers must pay for their own trips and the Charity will not use its funds to subsidize the volunteer’s travel or accommodation costs.